New York City’s skyline is one of the most iconic in the world, and the best way to experience it is from one of the city’s many observation decks.

 Try The Beam: For a thrilling experience, challenge yourself with The Beam—an attraction that recreates the famous “Lunch Atop a Skyscraper” photo from 1932.
 Perched 12 feet above the deck, this daring feature offers unbeatable views of the city while giving you a taste of what it was like for the ironworkers who helped build Rockefeller Center.

-Visiting multiple observation decks in New York can quickly add up in cost, but several discount passes are available that provide access to these iconic landmarks at a reduced price.
+Visiting multiple observation decks in New York can quickly add up in cost, but several discount passes are available that provide access to these iconic observatories at a reduced price.

 Passes like the Flex Pass, New York Pass, and Explorer Pass not only offer entry to observation decks such as The Edge, Empire State Building, and Top of the Rock, but also include other top attractions across the city.